sindresorhus/npm-keyword/readme.md

 ### npmKeyword(keyword)

-Get a list of packages having the specified keyword in their package.json `keyword` property.
-Returns a promise that resolves to an array of objects containing the package info.
+Returns a promise for a list of packages having the specified keyword in their package.json `keyword` property.

 ### npmKeyword.names(keyword)

-Get a list of package names.
+Returns a promise for a list of package names.
 Use this if you don't need the description as it's faster.
-Returns a promise that resolves to an array with the names.

 ### npmKeyword.count(keyword)

-Get the count of packages.
-Returns a promise that resolves to a number with the count.
+Returns a promise for the count of packages.

 ## Related